Health Library

 3. Do not stick objects under the cast edge.

-4. Do not walk on a cast without your doctor's permission.
+4. Do not walk on a cast without the doctor's permission.

-5. A hair dryer on a cool setting may be used to relieve itching.
+5. A hair dryer on a cool setting may be used to relieve itching, cotton cast only.

-• Your child will likely experience joint pain and stiffness for a few days after cast removal.
+• Children will likely experience joint pain and stiffness for a few days after cast removal.

-• Detailed discharge instructions for your child's specific injury will be provided.
+• Detailed discharge instructions for the specific injury will be provided.

 Physical Therapy

-Many simple fractures in children do not require formal physical therapy.
-If your child had a severe fracture or wants to return to sports, exercises or physical therapy may be necessary.
-Please ask your provider.
+Many simple fractures in children do not require physical therapy.
+If a child had a severe fracture or wants to return to sports, exercises or physical therapy may be necessary.

 Diet and Activity

-Activity restrictions, if any, will be provided by the orthopaedic nurse or physician.
-Most patients will require one to two weeks after casting before they can return to sports and gym class.
-Ask the physician or nurse for a note to be excused from these activities during this time.
+Activity restrictions, if any, will be provided by the orthopaedic nurse or doctor.
+Most patients will need to wait one to two weeks after casting before they can return to sports and gym class.
+Ask the provider or nurse for a note to be excused from these activities during this time.

 Sports

-Athletes with many minor hand and wrist fractures may play sports with a padded cast, or splint, if league rules allow.
+Most athletes with minor hand and wrist fractures may play sports with a padded cast or splint, if league rules allow.
+The athlete may need a note approving sports participation.
 The cast or splint will need to be covered with bubble wrap during play.
-The athlete may need a note approving sports participation.

 Return to Sports Criteria